-The Emergency Medical Advisory Group (EMAG) was formed in mid-2019 to advise Sacramento County on how to overcome structural budget and staffing challenges.
-After SCEMSA imposed new fees on hospitals and increased existing ones, yet still did not have adequate resources to properly staff the agency and fulfill its responsibilities, leaders of the Sacramento County Department of Health Services, health systems, and EMS providers agreed to work together to ensure SCEMSA's viability and success of SCEMSA - and that of the entire local EMS system.
+The EMAG was formed in mid-2019 to advise Sacramento County on how to overcome structural budget and staffing challenges.
+After SCEMSA imposed new fees on hospitals and increased existing ones - yet still did not have adequate resources to properly staff the agency and fulfill its responsibilities - leaders of the Sacramento County Department of Health Services, health systems, and EMS providers agreed to work together to ensure the viability and success of SCEMSA and that of the entire local EMS system.
 See Addendum 1 for a roster of EMAG members.